 MAP

-Maryland Information Network (MdInfoNet) is a public-benefit 501(c)(3) nonprofit and the state-designated administrator of the 211 system.
-We provide the infrastructure that powers access to health and human service, connecting people to trusted information, partners to technology that aligns and coordinates systems, and decision-makers to statewide data and insights.
+The Maryland Information Network (MdInfoNet) is a public-benefit 501(c)(3) nonprofit and the state-designated administrator of the 211 system.
+We provide the infrastructure that powers access to health and human services, connecting people to help, partners to innovations, and decision-makers to data - statewide.

 Our Mission